Home > Interview > Architecture can be Bold, Edgy, and Progressive

 What are the key factors to consider while designing and installing glass façades & fenestration?

-Fritted and patterned glazing also dissipate heat gain, while creating a sense of transparency and lightness.
+Fritted and patterned glazing also dissipates heat gain, while creating a sense of transparency and lightness.
 Privacy must also be taken into consideration when designing fenestrations, along with other performance criteria like safety, lifespan, and serviceability.

-Please brief on the design and technical details of a safe glass façade, considering fire safety, and wind, rain, and earthquake resistance?
+Please brief on the design and technical details of a safe glass façade, considering fire safety, and wind, rain, and earthquake resistance.

 The glass must be appropriately treated to be fire-safe.
 The processes and applications for this change over time; therefore, it is important to keep abreast of the most recent developments in the field.
 Refer to manuals but also speak to industry experts regularly.
 At Architecture Discipline, we encourage CPD (Continuing Professional Development) workshops so that everyone is updated on the best products available.
 Safety and stability in a seismic event or against lateral loads such as high wind speeds and typhoons must be considered in the design of a safe glass façade.
 An appropriate system should be engineered for the right tolerances, especially for tall structures.